keboola/docker-bundle/ENVIRONMENT.md

  - `KBC_RUNID` - RunId from Storage, couples all events within an API call (use for logging)
  - `KBC_PROJECTID` - Id of the project in KBC.
+ - `KBC_CONFIGID` - Id of the configuration or hash of configuration data if the configuration is not named.

  The following are available only if enabled in component configuration: